Timilehinn/blslt-task/README.md

 - RUN:
     docker-compose build &&
     docker-compose start
-- The above step spins up new images for Nodejs, Mongodb & RabbitMQ and runs the server at `http://localhost:3001`
+- The above step spins up new images for the services, Mongodb & RabbitMQ and runs the server at `http://localhost:3001`

 ## Customer deposit